AdobeDocs/experience-manager-screens.en/help/user-guide/on-demand-content.md

    >[!CAUTION]
    >
    >Trigger the update offline content in Author instance, if you have a player registered to the author server.
-Update offline content is not required for the player registered to the Publishing instance.
+Update of offline content is not required for the player registered to the Publishing instance.

 ### Managing Publication for a Channel {#managing-publication-for-a-channel}